 - Both peer reviews must be conducted within the past four years, with one being conducted in the last two years.

 - The candidate will select two colleagues to conduct a peer review.
-The peer reviewers cannot be the candidate’s department chair, dean, or a faculty member with whom the candidate has co-taught a course.
+The peer reviewers cannot be the candidate’s department chair, dean, or a faculty member with whom the candidate is co-teaching a course or was co-teaching a course at the time of the peer review.
 If you need assistance selecting a peer reviewer, please contact the Campus Liaison.

 - Requirement: The peer reviewers must observe the candidate in a teaching environment on at LEAST one occasion; this may be a live or virtual environment.
 The peer reviewers should also comment on course materials/artifacts such as syllabi.
 Peer reviewers may comment on observed student learning--such comments should be specific.